FuzzyLogic/Trivium/README.md

     + The hdl/src directory contains the source code of the core, whereas the testbench can be found in hdl/tb
     + The AXI-related code is located in hdl/ip and can be used to create and package the core
     + Test vectors and the python reference implementation can be found in the reference_implementation/ directory
+    + A Linux driver can be found in sw/linux_driver, along with a simple Linux user-space test in sw/linux_test
+    + Compiling the driver simply requires the Xilinx cross-compilation toolchain and the environment variable KDIR to point to the root of the Linux kernel build tree
+    + The device tree must be updated with a node for the core - The compatible string can be found in the driver source
     + The specification of Trivium can be found in [1]

 # 2. Current Status